Path length: 20 miles

 County: Sharkey, Washington, Humphreys

 The next stop was the town of Murphy in Washington County.
 It was here that the tornado reached F4 intensity.
-7 residential homes (four brick, two wood frames and one mobile) were completely destroyed.
+Seven residential homes (four brick, two wood frames, and one mobile) were completely destroyed.
 A large commercial tractor shop was demolished.
-One brick home and one wood framed home had some of the structure still standing, the remaining homes were completely removed from their foundations.
-“One of the brick homes appeared as though it had exploded and its roof was carried some 300 yards away.”
+One brick home and one wood framed home had some of the structure still standing; the remaining homes were completely removed from their foundations.
+“One of the brick homes appeared as though it had exploded, and its roof was carried some 300 yards away.”

 The tornado moved through a very sparsely populated area of Humphreys County.
-Several buildings had roof damage and there were cotton trailer overturned.
+Several buildings had roof damage, and there were cotton trailers overturned.
 The tornado had weakened to F1 intensity here.